galpod/blog/_posts/2012-07-25-carpe-diem-really.md

 title: Carpe Diem?
 Really?
 date: 2012-07-25 05:00:44.000000000 +01:00
 type: post
+image: painter-landscape.jpg
+image-text: Idyllic Landscape Painter.
+Not for me.
 published: true
 ---
 A little while ago, Tim Kreider wrote an opinion in the New York Times about [being busy](http://opinionator.blogs.nytimes.com/2012/06/30/the-busy-trap/).
 He argues that people in the modern world are too busy, and that this is self-imposed-busy, as opposed to survival-busy.
 He argues that being busy silences our creative brain (he is not the first with [this notion](http://www.amazon.ca/Hare-Brain-Tortoise-Mind-Intelligence/dp/0060955414)).